 Let’s try an example.

 Here’s a more abstract example.
 For this one, context is important.
-Imagine you’re reading an article about management tips for the workplace, and you see this image.
+Imagine that you’re reading an article about management tips for the workplace, and the following image is used.

 The first piece of alt text might use the ‘keep it short’ rule, but it compromises on communicating the idea.
 Abstract images are often used to explain a concept, so include relevant details.